viniciusgerevini/godot-clyde-dialogue/README.md

 ## Helpers

-As seen in the USAGE.md, the Clyde interpreter has as simple interface giving you full control on how to display and handle your dialogues.
+As seen in the documentation, Clyde's interpreter has as simple interface giving you full control on how to display and handle your dialogues.
 However, there are many different ways you can go about it, which might make it daunting for new developers.

 To help you quick start a project, I included a few helpers with this plugin.
 By enabling the helpers option in ProjectSettings, a `Dialogue` singleton and a `ClydeDialogueConfig` node will be available, allowing a quick start with no much effort.